MosaicManufacturing/ps-postprocess/README.md

 ## Versioning

 `version.txt` is used for versioning of the library.
 When opening a PR make sure to properly bump the version in this file.
-Using [Semantic Versioning](https://semver.org/) `MAJOR.MINOR.PATH` (X.Y.Z).
+Using [Semantic Versioning](https://semver.org/) `MAJOR.MINOR.PATCH` (X.Y.Z).

 **TLDR**